trihugger/PSMDB/Tools/Extractors/README.txt

 If you want to toggle some parts in the extraction process, there are a few internal variables in the extraction scripts, that can be modified.

-Consider the Readme's in the directories extractor, vmap_assembler, vmap_extractor_v3 and mmap for further information about detail.
+Consider the Readme's in the directories extractor, vmap_assembler, vmap_extractor and mmap for further information about detail.

 Also especially related to mmaps updating you might be interested in using the MoveMapGen.sh script.